 You should be assigned a key worker who will keep you up to speed with your child's time at nursery and development in general.
 S/he will help plan activities for your child, monitor and assess progress and amend their activity and learning programmes as necessary.
 They should be involved with identifying any support needs and should listen and act on any concerns or worries you may have.
 Parent-nursery communication is important and should be frequent.
 You should hope for daily feedback, not just a summary of what your child has done but how they have been - warts and all.

-Children should be regularly observed by staff as part of the ongoing assessment process but don't expect reams of paperwork, the aim is to keep bureaucracy to a minimum, so children and their needs get the lion's share of staff time.
-However between the ages of 2 and 3, you can expect a detailed, written assessment where key areas of progress and any areas of developmental delay are identified.
+Children should be regularly observed by staff as part of the ongoing assessment process but the aim is to keep bureaucracy to a minimum, so children and their needs get the lion's share of staff time.
+That said, between the ages of 2 and 3, you can expect a detailed, written assessment where key areas of progress and any areas of developmental delay are identified.
 If needs are identified, assessors may discuss how you can help and support your child at home.
 You are encouraged to share this information with your health visitor as the nursery cannot do so without your consent.
 The EYFS profile should be fully completed in the term in which your child turns five.

 Are the children encouraged to dress themselves, use the toilet properly, eat healthily, keep fit?
 Do they look happy and cared for?
 Noses wiped, hand-washing encouraged...

 Moving to 'big-school' may seem a long way off when your child is still a toddler but blink and they'll be ready for the next-stage.
 Ask how children are prepared for moving-on to their next educational setting.
 Is there a transition programme in place?
 Do they help parent's prepare their children for change?